 Q: What are the penalties associated with a third or subsequent DWI conviction?

-Drivers convicted of a drunk driving offense three or more times will face a fine of $1,000 and mandatory imprisonment for at least six months.
+Drivers convicted of a drunk driving offense three or more times in New Jersey will face a fine of $1,000 and mandatory imprisonment for at least six months.
 Repeat offenders will lose their driving privileges for 10 years and will be required to install an ignition interlock device on their vehicles.
 Many times, the sentence can be served at an approved inpatient treatment center rather than jail.

 Q: Is it possible to appeal a DUI conviction?